-On the basis of the foregoing theoretical base, the authors now turn to presenting an integrated conceptual model.
-The model (figure 1) is based on the seminal work of Eisenhardt & Martin (2000).
+On the basis of the foregoing theoretical base, the authors now turn to presenting an integrated conceptual model based on seminal work across the RBV and DCV literatures (e.g., Eisenhardt & Martin 2000; Barney 1991).
 It depicts the role of the dynamic capability-generating capacity of firm-level innovativeness on superior competitive advantages and performance.
 Working concurrently, "resources are the source of a firm's capabilities" and "capabilities are the main source of its competitive advantage" Grant (1991: 119).
 This means that relevant resources and capabilities must exist together in order to create a superior competitive advantage for the small tourism firm.